shovon/websocket-graph/specifications/architecture.md

    - Despite the star topology in client-server environments, the server SHOULD maintain an internal representation of the clients as nodes in an alternative graph representation (such as a mesh network).
    - The internal graph SHOULD allow every node to be logically reachable from every other node.
    - The server SHOULD ensure that message routing reflects the graph connectivity, regardless of the underlying client–server constraints.
-   - The server SHOULD NOT allow client nodes to communicate with non-neighbor nodes.
+   - The server (through the agreed communication medium) SHOULD NOT allow client nodes to communicate with non-neighbor nodes.
    - Clients SHOULD NOT accept messages from non-neighbor client nodes.
      - If a client receives a message from a non-neighbor client node, then it MAY request the server for an updated view of its adjacency.
        - Servers SHOULD implement an endpoint that respects request for receiving the latest state.